grafana/grafana-operator/examples/grafana/useKubeAuth/_index.md

 ```yaml
 role_attribute_path: "contains(sub, 'system:serviceaccount:default:grafana-operator') && 'GrafanaAdmin' || contains(\"kubernetes.io\".namespace, 'grafana') && 'Editor' || 'None'"
 ```

+If you intend to use ServiceAccount tokens with the default audience (`aud`) claim, remember to remove the `expect_claims` config from the examples.

 ### Grafana versions prior to 12.2.0